GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 The YANG module specified in this document defines a schema for data that is designed to be accessed via RESTCONF {{RFC8040}}.
 The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{RFC8446}}.

 There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
-Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
+Write operations to these data nodes (e.g., via HTTP POST/PUT/PATCH/DELETE methods) without proper protection can have a negative effect on network operations.
 These are the subtrees and data nodes and their sensitivity/vulnerability:

 Subtrees: